 TheBrain includes powerful search capabilities.
-The Search box is in the top-right area of the Plex.
+The Search box is in the top-right area of the application.

-Figure 51.
+Figure 53.
 The Search Box

-The term "instant activation" refers to TheBrain's ability to quickly find whatever you're searching for and activate the related Thought.
+The term "instant activation" refers to TheBrain's ability to quickly find whatever you're searching for and activate the related thought.
 You can easily scan the search results as you type in the Search box.
-There's no need to click in the Search box, your cursor is always there by default, unless you are actively typing in the Notes tab or another field.
+There's no need to click in the Search box, your cursor is always there by default, unless you are actively typing in the Content Area or another field.